sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_12.md

 When the code block is done, it automatically closes the file handle for us once it's no longer in the `with` block.

+Also note that when doing a `write()` operation, the value provided must be a string.

 ---

 ## Read